During consultations with patients from Korea and abroad, one of the most consistent concerns I hear is about pore size and skin texture.

 Pores cannot be eliminated.
 They are permanent structural openings in the skin, essential for sebum secretion and temperature regulation.

-What can change is how visible they are — and that depends on the quality of the skin surrounding them: its collagen content, elasticity, and sebaceous regulation.
+What can change is how visible they appear and that depends on the quality of the surrounding skin: collagen density, elasticity, and sebaceous activity.

 The three main reasons pores appear enlarged:

-Cumulative sun damage — UV exposure thickens the outer skin layer and makes pores more prominent over time.
-This is one reason consistent SPF matters more than most people realize.
+Cumulative sun damage — Chronic UV exposure thickens the outer skin layer while simultaneously degrading collagen deeper in the dermis.
+Over time, this contrast makes pores appear more prominent.
+This is also why consistent SPF use plays a much bigger role in pore appearance than most people expect.

 Non-Invasive Options